For 90 years now, the Universe hasn’t added up.

 gravitational lensing reveals where the mass is.

 Any configuration of background points of light, whether they be stars, galaxies, or galaxy clusters, will be distorted due to the effects of foreground mass via weak gravitational lensing.
 Even with random shape noise, the signature is unmistakable.
-By examining the difference between foreground (undistorted) and background (distorted) galaxies, we can reconstruct the mass distribution of massive extended objects, like galaxy clusters, in our Universe.
+The El Gordo galaxy cluster shows this effect in a remarkably strong fashion, and both Hubble and JWST images help us reconstruct the mass map of the foreground galaxy cluster.

 the Bullet cluster showed how colliding clusters behave.